followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/areaSettings/customize.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When implementing a function for this option, use the fields of the [Area](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Map_Elements/Area/) object.
-To access this object, use the function's parameter or the **this** object.

 The **customize** function should return the object that contains options to be changed for a certain area.
 These options are listed below.

 - [borderColor](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/areaSettings/#borderColor)